rickstaa/stable-gym/simzoo/envs/biological/oscillator/README.md

 ## Episode Termination

-An episode is terminated when the maximum step limit is reached, or the cost is greater than 100.
+An episode is terminated when the maximum step limit is reached, or the step cost is greater than 100.

 ## Environment goal